 What does happen, however, is the creation of plutocratic government where wealth determines the rules by which we are all governed.

 “Trump truly loves America and cares for all of us” was the takeaway from one rally attendee on Facebook.
-But in the very same speech, Trump derides those silly (stupid) Democrats for being so foolish as to put a 30 year old who “doesn’t even live in the district” on the ticket in Georgia.
-A head scratcher, for sure, on the part of Democrats, but is this how Trump expresses his deep, abiding faith in all of us?
+But in the very same speech, Trump derides Democrats for being stupid, if not downright evil.
+Is this how Trump expresses his deep, abiding faith in all of us?
 Aren’t Democrats Americans?
 I’m not feeling the love.